 - Working Tax Credit ‘run-on’ – the payment someone may receive for a further four weeks after they stop qualifying for Working Tax Credit

 Pupils can also register for Free School Meals if they get any of these benefits themselves.

 Come and talk to us if you’re not sure.

 Pupil Premium Spending

-The following reports outline how our Pupil Premium funding was used over the last few years, and the impact it had on our disadvantaged pupils.
+The following report outlines how our Pupil Premium funding will be used in the current academic year, and the impact that it had in the last academic year.